openebs/openebs/k8s/vagrant/README.md

 Launch the URL http://127.0.0.1:8001/ui

-**Your local kubernetes cluster with dashboard is ready.
+**Your local Kubernetes cluster with dashboard is ready.
 The below steps are required only if you would like to run stateful applications with OpenEBS**

 ## Setup OpenEBS